alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 is that the item has been judged to be of sufficient interest to warrant a closer look (indicating a judgement of value deeper than simply 'looks interesting') but there is no guarantee that a download does lead to use.
 Once downloaded the item may simply not be looked at again, or found not to be of value.

+(Should we say something about data repositories that support showing download rates? [@ke2013vrd] P.23)

 Twitter is a social networking tool that enables users to send short messages (limited to 140 chracters) to their followers.
 Tweets can provide pointers to research by mentioning that research or sharing links directly to research or to pages discussing it or providing access.
 Tweets can be used as a measure of interest generated in the item, by counting the number of references, or tweets, that are about that